 Recently I was preparing a candidate for an interview with a large firm.
 The candidate had outstanding credentials and excellent experience in a highly specialized niche area of the law.

 Recently I was preparing a candidate for an interview with a large firm.
 The candidate had outstanding credentials and excellent experience in a highly specialized niche area of the law.
 The candidate was interviewing with a top New York firm and he really wanted the position so he was a bit nervous.
-As we explored why he was nervous, I experience déjà vu!
-I realized that I had had this same conversation on multiple occasions with numerous candidates.
+As we explored why he was nervous, I experienced déjà vu!
+I realized that I have had this same conversation on multiple occasions with numerous candidates.

 The root of this candidate’s anxiety stemmed from the fact that, after reviewing the biographies of the partners with whom he would interview, he began to think that his experience was not on point with their practices.
 Unbeknownst to me, he began to ruminate about many awkward scenarios.
 Would he and the partners have anything substantive to say to each other?
 Would the partners be irritated that they had wasted their time by arranging a meeting with him?
 Was he setting himself up for an embarrassing fiasco that would last several hours?
 Fortunately, this candidate was very communicative during our interview preparation, and so I was able to address his concerns.